jagennath-hari/ConveyorVision-Bag-Counter/README.md

 8) Onemetric ([Official Link](https://github.com/SkalskiP/onemetric))

 ## ⚙️ Install
-1) Create conda env
+1) Create conda env.
-2) Install dependencies into env
+2) Install dependencies into env.
-3) Annotate your datasets of cement bag.
+3) Annotate your datasets of cement bags.
 A good online data annotation tool is [Roboflow](https://roboflow.com) or [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/).
 A `data.yaml` file must get created along with `train`, `valid` and  `test` folders containing the images and labels.
 4) Follow [Official Link](https://docs.ultralytics.com) to train network and generate `yolo8.pt` file with your network architecture of choice, along with your dataset.